Simonians: Origin and development

 According to John D. Turner, the Simonians originated as a local Hebrew cult in the first century CE, which centered on a Samaritan holy man.
 This early cult was syncretistic, but not Gnostic.
 In the second century, under influence of Christianity, Simon was transformed into a Gnostic saviour.
 The influence of Greek philosophy resulted in a Gnostic "monistic theogony."

-According to Aldo Magris, Samaritan Baptist sects were an offshoot of John the Baptist.
+According to Aldo Magris, Samaritan baptist sects were an offshoot of John the Baptist.
 One offshoot was in turn headed by Dositheus, Simon Magus, and Menander.
 It was in this milieu that the idea emerged that the world was created by ignorant angels.
-Their baptismal ritual removed the consequences of sin, and lead to a regeneration by which natural death, which was caused by these angels, was overcome.
+Their baptismal ritual removed the consequences of sin, and led to a regeneration by which natural death, which was caused by these angels, was overcome.
 The Samaritan leaders were viewed as "the embodiment of God's power, spirit, or wisdom, and as the redeemer and revealer of 'true knowledge'."

 Dositheus, a Samaritan who died from starvation, is said to have originally been the "Standing One," or leader, of John the Baptist's sect, but stepped aside in favor of Simon Magus.
 Origen, who was ordained priest in AD 231, speaks of Dositheus, and also mentions Simon Magus.
 As late as the beginning of the 7th century, Eulogius of Alexandria opposed Dositheans, who regarded Dositheus as the great prophet foretold by Moses.

 Like Simon, Menander, who was a pupil and, after Simon's death, his most important successor, taught the creation of the world by angels who were sent by the Ennoia.
 He asserted that men received immortality and the resurrection by his baptism and practiced magical arts.
 The sect named after him, the Menandrians, continued to exist for a considerable length of time.

 Simonian influences continued through Menander's own followers who included Saturninus of Antioch and Basilides, the latter identified by Ireneus with the further development of his predecessors ideas.
 Carpocrates practised in the tradition of Basildes, and his own follower, Marcellina, became one of the few female leaders of early Christianity in 2nd century Rome.